cheyao/WikiTools/README.md

 ## Installation
 1. Install [Python](https://www.python.org/downloads/)
-2. Save [WikiTools.py](https://raw.githubusercontent.com/cheyao/WikiTools/master/wikitools.py) to your download folder
+2. Save [WikiTools.py](https://github.com/cheyao/WikiTools/archive/refs/heads/master.zip) to your download folder and unzip it

 Windows:
 3. Download [Windows Terminal](https://github.com/microsoft/terminal/releases/tag/v1.12.10982.0) if you don't have it
 4. Open Windows Terminal
-5. Type `cd Downloads` in the terminal
+5. Type `cd Downloads/WikiTools-master` in the terminal
 6. Type `python WikiTools.py` in the terminal
 7. Follow the instructions that appear in the terminal

 Mac & Linux:
 3. Open Terminal since it's preinstalled on Mac & Linux
-4. Type `cd Downloads` in the terminal
+4. Type `cd Downloads/WikitTools-master` in the terminal
 5. Type `python WikiTools.py` in the terminal
 6. Follow the instructions that appear in the terminal